Visit the Church

 - We stand for most all of the service, but there are benches around the wall for guests, the handicapped, the pregnant, and the elderly.

 - We use incense!

-If you are planning to attend an Orthodox service for the first time, we recommended coming to a Vespers service (Saturday night and usually Wednesday night, but check the calendar).
+If you are planning to attend an Orthodox service for the first time, we recommend coming to a Vespers service (Saturday night and usually Wednesday night, but check the calendar).
 Vespers lasts about 35-45 minutes, it is quieter, there is time to talk afterward, and is overall a gentler introduction to Orthodox worship than the Divine Liturgy or Matins.
 For more of what to expect, and frequently asked questions:

 When coming to an Orthodox Church, we are entering into a holy space, the Kingdom of God.
 Throughout history, God has revealed the appropriate ways to worship Him and how to behave when in His presence.
 This behavior is meant to move beyond the walls of the Church, it is meant to infiltrate our very being and the life that we live.
 Proper behavior in God’s presence is meant to make us holy too.